Is It Better To Get A Record Player Or Turntable?

 In terms of connectivity, record players usually have limited options.
 They often come with built-in speakers and a headphone jack for personal listening.
 However, they may not have additional outputs for connecting to external amplifiers or speakers.
 Turntables, on the other hand, offer more flexibility in terms of connectivity.
 They typically have RCA outputs that allow for connection to a wide range of audio equipment, including amplifiers, receivers, and powered speakers.

-See also What Is The Difference Between A Record Player And A Turntable?
+See also What Is The Best Brand Of Turntable?

 Accessory Compatibility